Speakers

 Singapore

-Chris began his career as a stockbroker, and later an investment banker, working in the UK and Asia with leading financial institutions such as Warburg Securities (now UBS), BNP Paribas Peregrine and Crosby.
+Chris began his career as a stockbroker, and was later an investment banker, working in the UK and Asia with leading financial institutions such as Warburg Securities (now UBS), BNP Paribas Peregrine and Crosby.
 For the past 28 years, he has been based in Asia.

-He began writing for ACGA in 2003, specialising on Southeast Asia.
+Chris began writing for ACGA in 2003, specialising on Southeast Asia.
 He has written the Indonesia and Philippines chapters in ACGA’s CG Watch report since 2007 and has contributed to other markets as well, including Malaysia, Thailand and Singapore.
 He has spoken at numerous ACGA member events over the past decade and has represented ACGA as a speaker at many conferences around the region.

 Nana Li

-Head of Sustainability & ESG, Asia-Pacific
+Head of Sustainability & Stewardship, Asia-Pacific

-Impax Asset Management
+Impax Asset Management;

 Hong Kong